yu3ma/FSFR2100_LLC_SMPS/README.md

 In app. notes the two sizes  are shown as the sum of all individual Ls and Lp, which vary by individual turns in the transformer.
 However, It is far more complex than this simple view.

-In reality, the transformer is made up of many small LP and Ls and the whole crowd of parasitic capacity around the transformer, both at the primary and at the secondary side and control of these elementary parts is highly influencing the final operation of the inverter.
+In reality, the transformer is made up of many small Lp and Ls and the whole crowd of parasitic capacity around the transformer, both at the primary and at the secondary side and control of these elementary parts is highly influencing the final operation of the inverter.

 We mentioned that the performance is primarily based on a sufficiently good degree of efficiency and low cost of production.
 For example, one thin elongated core with four times smaller cross-section of the middle post convey the same power as the standard core which is more expensive.